 Stimulate the Production of Infection-Fighting White Blood Cells Using Lavender

-Edited by Nerissa Avisado, Eng, Lynn, Anonymous and 1 other
+Edited by Nerissa Avisado, Eng, Lynn, Alma

 Every person is prone to acquiring an infection.
 An infection is one of the most common ailments a person can experience.
 Pathogenic microorganisms may enter the body by means of airborne transmission, physical contact, breakage of the skin, sexual contact and others.
 These pathogens are geared to infect a person resulting to gradual or sudden health deterioration of the physical and mental aspects.